Lease Agreements: By Type (6)

 Security Deposits

-Maximum Amount ($) – State law does not put a restriction on the maximum security deposit amount that landlords can collect from tenants.
+Maximum Amount ($) – State law does not put a restriction on the maximum security deposit amount that landlords can collect from tenant.
+The city of Seattle limits security deposits (plus any nonrefundable fees) to a maximum of one month’s rent.[7]

 Collecting Interest – The landlord is entitled to any interest earned from the deposit unless otherwise agreed upon in writing.[6]

-Returning to Tenant – Security deposits must be returned within 30 days after the lease ends or the tenant abandoned the property.[7]
+Returning to Tenant – Security deposits must be returned within 30 days after the lease ended or the tenant abandoned the property.[9]

 Itemized List Required? – Yes, a statement of the reasons for keeping a portion of the tenant’s security deposit for damages must be provided along with copies of bills, invoices, or receipts for repairs.[8]